 The Agricultural Lands of Importance to the State of Hawaii (ALISH) were completed by the State Department of Agriculture (HDOA) in 1977, with the assistance of the Soil Conservation Service (SCS), U.S. Department of Agriculture, and the College of Tropical Agriculture, University of Hawaii.
 Three classes of agriculturally important lands were established for Hawaii in conjunction with the SCS in an effort to inventory prime agricultural lands nationwide.
 Hawaii's effort resulted in the classification system of lands as: 1) Prime agricultural land; 2) Unique agricultural land; and 3) Other important agricultural land; 2) Unique agricultural land; and 3) Other important agricultural land.
 Each classification was based on specific criteria such as soil characteristics, slope, flood frequency, and water supply.
 ALISH was intended to serve as a long-term planning guidance for land use decisions related to important agricultural lands.
 HDOA is currently in the process of developing agricultural incentives based on classifications of IAL.
-Nuaailua is comprised of only 0.5 percent "unique agricultural land".
+Makapipi is comprised of about 17 percent "other important agricultural lands", but does not contain any prime agricultural lands.

 From 1978 to 1980, HDOA prepared agricultural land use maps (ALUM) based on data from its Planning and Development Section and from SCS.
 The maps identified key commodity areas (with subclasses) consisting of: 1) Animal husbandry; 2) Field crops; 3) Orchards; 4) Pineapple; 5) Aquaculture; 6) Sugarcane; and Wetlands.
-Only one percent (0.01 square miles) of Nuaailua is identified to be suitable for "animal husbandry".
+About two percent of Makapipi is identified to be suitable for "animal husbandry".